cleoold/circulars_space/README.md

 Some special points to point:

-* The size of the container (which contains balls) will change based on the change of the window size while the ball preserves its radius of circular motion.
+* The size of the container (which contains balls) will change based on the change of the window size while the ball preserves its semi-X-axis and semi-Y-axis (or radius) of circular motion.
 If the ball hits the boundary it will stop.
 * The layout is optimized(?) for the screen size of the device.
 * The `X-axis` and `Y-axis` are un-settable.
 Instead the offset can be set by dragging the ball.
-* When reset, the radius of circular motion is set default to half of the container length.
+* When reset, the semi-X-axis and semi-Y-axis of circular motion is set default to half of the container length.
-* If the radius changes when the ball is in motion, the text in the `radius(px)` box does not change; but when the user clicks the text box, it changes to the newest value.
+* If the semi-X-axis or semi-Y-axis changes when the ball is in motion, the text in the `semi-X-axis(px)` or `semi-Y-axis(px)` box does not change; but when the user clicks the text box, it changes to the newest value.
 Same for period.
 * `one-click` options are hidden if there is only one ball present.